Do I need probate:

 National Savings may release funds where they hold up to £5,000 without a grant of probate.* However, they are not keen on releasing funds to funeral directors, but may consider it on an individual basis.

-Banks and building societies are also usually willing to release up to £5,000.* The Nationwide seem to have significantly higher limits.
+Banks and building societies are also usually willing to release up to £5,000.* The Nationwide seem to have much higher limits.
 As professionals, these sort of issues are less of a problem as we can present the same paperwork to each institution by post.

 Stocks and Shares and ISAs will pretty much always require probate as a grant of probate is usually needed where investments are held.